ClaudioHoffmann/PRiMEStereoMatch/README.md

 	* Stereo Camera - to use the algorithm in video mode - the [ZED Stereo Camera](https://www.stereolabs.com/) is used in our experimentation.
 * Software Libraries:
 	* OpenCV 4.5 or later.
 [Compile from source](https://docs.opencv.org/4.5.4/d7/d9f/tutorial_linux_install.html), or use your distribution's pre-built package.
-	* pthread library for non-OpenCL execution on the CPU
 	* OpenCL Library for execution on the GPU
 	* cmake v3.2, git